griffeth-barker/blog/content/published/2023/fixing_powershell_remote_console_in_devolutions_rdm.md

 Then, for the session entry in question, navigate to *Properties > General > Advanced* and uncheck the **Resize window** checkbox, then save the changes.

-At this point, I was be able to launch the session entry and the process described in the Background section of this post should work properly, and the end result was a PSSession to the host defined in the session entry's properties.
+At this point, I was be able to launch the session entry, the process described in the Background section of this post worked properly, and the end result was a PSSession to the host defined in the session entry's properties.

 # Additional Resources
 - This is the forum post that I revived and discussed the issue with a developer from Devolutions and eventually reached a solution, despite it being a slightly different issue: [Embedded powershell tools - potential bug found with it.. (devolutions.net)](https://forum.devolutions.net/topics/31127/embedded-powershell-tools--potential-bug-found-with-it)